reflectoring/reflectoring.github.io/content/blog/2024/2024-05-25-creating-an-npm-package.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           NPM_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```
 The above workflow is triggered on any push to the `main` branch.
-It utilizes Changesets to automate the process of versioning and publishing our package to NPM.
+It uses Changesets to automate the process of versioning and publishing our package to NPM.

 In our action environment variable, we are using the saved NPM_TOKEN and a GITHUB_TOKEN, which is provided by GitHub.
 If you don’t have a GitHub token.
 You can follow this [guide](https://docs.github.com/en/enterprise-server@3.6/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to create one.
 Don’t forget to give permissions for read-write in GitHub actions.

 This workflow automates the versioning and publishing process of our package.
 When a new PR or Push occurs on the `main` branch, it automatically creates a PR named **Version Packages** containing the required changes to publish the package

-## Versioning and Pushing New Updates:
+### Versioning and Pushing New Updates
 We are now ready to push our package to GitHub.

 To do this, create a feature branch